ChatGPT & AI in

 What is BATNA?

-It’s an abbreviation for “Best alternative to no agreement”.
+It’s an abbreviation for “Best Alternative to a Negotiated Agreement”.
 It’s your backup plan if your negotiation doesn’t lead to a deal.
-By determining a BATNA you’ll have more confidence because you have a backup plan if the negotiation doesn’t work out.
+By determining your alternatives, you’ll have more confidence because you have a backup plan if the negotiation doesn’t work out.
 Because of this, you won’t feel forced to make a bad deal.

 The BATNA is your point of departure.
-Anything you can ‘win’ in your negotiation makes your BATNA less attractive.
+Anything you can ‘win’ in your negotiation makes your alternative less attractive.

 Finding alternatives to your current negotiation can be difficult.
 Sometimes it will take time to identify the alternatives and even more time to make them attractive.
 You have to establish a concrete value for your alternatives.
 For example, what is the value of a supplier who is able to deliver within 2 weeks, compared to a supplier who delivers in 2 months, but at a lower price?